What are KPIs?

 1. Customer Acquisition Cost (CAC):

 The amount of money spent via various campaigns/sources to acquire a customer is what we call Customer Acquisition Cost.
 There is no particular formula to determine how much you need to spend to acquire each customer.
 It varies with each business based on how much they can afford to spend on customer acquisition.
+The scarcity principle also helps in increasing your conversion and reducing your CAC.

 2. Retention Rate:

 The number of customers who have been retained from the ones acquired, over a period of time, is known as the retention rate.
 While acquiring a customer seems like a success, retaining them is actually the bigger deal.
-Also, budget-wise, it helps you in a long run too.
+Also, budget-wise, it helps you in the long run too.
 Guess why?
 Because acquiring a new customer costs 7 times more than retaining one!

 In order to calculate the user retention of your product, use the formula given below: